tradegecko/acme-client/README.md

 authorization.status # => 'pending'

 # You can can store the authorization's URI to fully recover it and
-# any associated challenges via Acme::Client#fetch_authorization.
+# any associated challenges via AcmeV1::Client#fetch_authorization.
 authorization.uri # => '...'

 # This example is using the http-01 challenge type.
 Other challenges are dns-01 or tls-sni-01.